aherrero/aherrero.github.io/_posts/2025-01-13-iot-home-automation.md

 * [beginners-guide-to-esp8266-dht11-mqtt-and-home-assistant-integration](https://medium.com/@tomer.klein/title-beginners-guide-to-esp8266-dht11-mqtt-and-home-assistant-integration-7ba75df5ecfb)
 * [how-to-use-mqtt-on-esp8266](https://cedalo.com/blog/how-to-use-mqtt-on-esp8266/)

 On my case, I use an ESP8266 and for testing, the Arduino IDE with the PubSubClient library to use the MQTT client.
-The code I use could be found on [github](https://github.com/aherrero/Mqtt-esp8266-test)
+The code I use could be found on [github](https://github.com/aherrero/Mqtt-esp8266-test).
+There will be more development using the Espressif microcontrollers (ESP8266 and ESP32) on the following post.

 ### MQTT Broker with mosquitto
 Anyway, in order to use a MQTT device on the HA, we have to install a MQTT Broker on the rpi: